mendersoftware/mender-docs/08.Server-integration/04.Mender-Gateway/docs.md

 locally.

 Mender Gateway operates by proxying requests from a local HTTP(S) server on the local network to the upstream Mender server.
-It is capable of proxying artifacts from an s3-compatible file server to the devices and enabling mutual TLS authentication requests on behalf of devices.
+It is capable of proxying Artifacts from an s3-compatible file server to the devices and enabling mutual TLS authentication requests on behalf of devices.